Home > Moving > City Guides > Safe, Affordable Neighborhoods in Honolulu

 • Crime Rate: Safer than 89% of Honolulu neighborhoods

-Located on the east coast of Honolulu is the neighborhood of Hawaii Kai.
-Although the neighborhood offers tons of coastline and beachfront living, you can still find affordable homes here!
-The southern side of the neighborhood is where you’ll find spacious waterfront homes, where you can soak up the sun along the coast; and the northern side is home to the mountains and a mix of townhomes and high-rise condos with great views of Koko Crater.
-This Honolulu neighborhood is also a favorite among families, offering well-rated local schools like Hahaione Elementary School, Koko Head Elementary School, and Henry J Kaiser High School.
-On top of all that, Hawaii Kai offers easy access to Kalanianaole Hwy, so the city center is within 25 minutes of the neighborhood!
+Located on the east coast of Honolulu and developed in the 1960s, historic Hawaii Kai stands as the first planned community in Oahu.
+Although the area offers miles of beautiful coastline and beachfront living near Sandy Beach, you can still get affordable houses for sale in Hawaii Kai!
+Find spacious waterfront villas offering opportunities to soak up the sun and fun with Hawaii Kai Water Sports Center along the southern coast—or invest in north Hawaii Kai real estate of townhomes and high-rise condos nestled amongst mountain vistas and views of Koko Head Crater.
+This neighborhood is also a favorite among families, offering well-rated Honolulu schools like Hahaione Elementary School, Koko Head Elementary School, and Henry J. Kaiser High School.
+To top it all off, Hawaii Kai provides easy access to Kalaniana’ole Hwy, so the amenities in the city center are under a half-hour drive away!

 Things to Do in Hawaii Kai

-Perfect your golf game at the Golf Academy or hit the 18-hole courses at Hawaii Kai Golf Course.
-Spend the day learning about native dryland plants and exploring the volcanic crater at Koko Crater Botanical Garden.
-Get outside and go bodyboarding, surfing, and fishing at Sandy Beach.
-Take in the amazing views of Koko Head, Koko Crater, and the historic Makapu’u Lighthouse while walking along the Makapu’u Point Lighthouse Trail.
-See the depths of the ocean while snorkeling, go on a dolphin excursion, or take a dip in a shark cage at Hanauma Bay State Park.
+Practice golfing in Honolulu at the Golf Academy or hit the 18-hole courses at Hawaii Kai Golf Course.
+Learn about the cultivation of endangered dryland plants and explore the volcanic crater at Koko Crater Botanical Garden.
+Take in picturesque views of Koko Head and the historic Makapu’u Lighthouse while walking along the Makapu’u Point Lighthouse Trail.
+See into the depths of the ocean while snorkeling, go on a dolphin excursion, or swim with sharks at Hanauma Bay State Park.
 Treat yourself to a Papaya Fruit Bowl or Lobster Benedict while sipping on Guava Mimosas or Liko’s Signature Bloody Mary at Liko’s Tap & Table.
-Chow down on authentic Mediterranean dishes like Spanakopita, Gyros, or Lamb Souvlaki at Greek Marina.
-Order unique pizzas like the Seoul Mate or Thai-Dal Wave at Sophie’s Gourmet Hawaiian Pizzeria.
-Or find famous brews like Big Wave Golden Ale or Longboard Island Lager at Kona Brewing Co.
+Chow down authentic Mediterranean dishes like Spanakopita, Gyros, or Moussaka at Greek Marina.
+Savor Texas-style Honolulu barbecue with Smoked Sausage, St. Louis Ribs, or Pulled Pork from Tex 808 BBQ & Brews.
+Or down popular brews like the Fire Rock Pale Ale, Longboard Island Lager, and Hanalei Island IPA while admiring the waterfront views at Kona Brewing Co.

 Kaimuki